Amazon.com (NASDAQ:AMZN) Price Target Raised to $2,600.00

-Amazon.com (NASDAQ:AMZN) had its target price increased by Bank of America from $2,480.00 to $2,600.00 in a research report released on Friday morning, BenzingaRatingsTable reports.
-The brokerage currently has a buy rating on the e-commerce giant’s stock.
+Amazon.com (NASDAQ:AMZN) had its price objective boosted by Morgan Stanley from $2,400.00 to $2,600.00 in a research note issued to investors on Friday morning, BenzingaRatingsTable reports.
+Morgan Stanley currently has an overweight rating on the e-commerce giant’s stock.

-Several other equities analysts also recently commented on the stock.
-Goldman Sachs Group upped their price objective on shares of Amazon.com from $2,900.00 to $3,000.00 and gave the company a buy rating in a research note on Friday.
-Piper Sandler upped their price objective on shares of Amazon.com from $2,150.00 to $2,450.00 and gave the company an overweight rating in a research note on Friday, January 31st.
-Jefferies Financial Group reissued a buy rating on shares of Amazon.com in a research note on Thursday, April 30th.
-Deutsche Bank increased their price target on shares of Amazon.com from $2,300.00 to $2,400.00 and gave the stock a buy rating in a research note on Thursday, March 26th.
-Finally, Stifel Nicolaus increased their price target on shares of Amazon.com from $2,400.00 to $2,600.00 and gave the stock a buy rating in a research note on Thursday, April 23rd.
-One analyst has rated the stock with a sell rating, four have given a hold rating and forty-six have given a buy rating to the company.
-Amazon.com presently has an average rating of Buy and an average price target of $2,547.27.
+Other analysts also recently issued reports about the company.
+Benchmark raised their target price on Amazon.com from $2,450.00 to $2,650.00 and gave the stock a buy rating in a research report on Friday.
+Barclays reiterated a buy rating on shares of Amazon.com in a research report on Thursday, April 16th.
+Raymond James lifted their price target on Amazon.com from $2,400.00 to $2,525.00 and gave the company an outperform rating in a research report on Friday.
+Stifel Nicolaus lifted their price target on Amazon.com from $2,400.00 to $2,600.00 and gave the company a buy rating in a research report on Thursday, April 23rd.
+Finally, DZ Bank reiterated a buy rating on shares of Amazon.com in a research report on Wednesday, April 15th.
+One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and forty-six have given a buy rating to the stock.
+The company currently has a consensus rating of Buy and a consensus price target of $2,547.27.

 Amazon.com Company Profile